-Our Neurology and Neurosurgery Programs are ranked in the top 5 nationally by U.S. News & World Report.
+Our Neurology and Neurosurgery Programs are ranked #3 in the nation by U.S. News & World Report.

-The Center for Neuroscience and Behavioral Medicine at Children’s National Health System is one of the largest and most comprehensive pediatric neuroscience programs in the world.
+The Center for Neuroscience and Behavioral Medicine at Children’s National Hospital is one of the largest and most comprehensive pediatric neuroscience programs in the world.
 Our expert care team works together to treat all aspects of your child’s neurological care – from brain conditions, diseases and injuries to behavioral and developmental disorders.

 Neuroscience is the study of the nervous system, which includes the brain, spinal cord and nerve cells (also called neurons).
 All parts of the nervous system work together to send messages to the brain and the body.
 When a child has a neurological condition, disorder or injury, the normal flow of messages to the brain and body can be affected.